Want to know the holy grail of marketing?

 On An Ending Note

-Startups need to have some great and creative marketing ideas to grow.
+Startups need to have some great and creative startup marketing ideas to grow.
 And no, you don’t need to drain your funds in the traditional marketing tactics.
 It doesn’t need to be expensive.
 It just needs to be creative.

 - Start creating great content